 Do you believe every child in Baltimore should have the opportunity to learn about computer science?
-Volunteer to teach the Hour of Code during Computer Science Week 2018 and help make Baltimore The City that Codes.
+Hundreds of volunteers will teach the Hour of Code during Computer Science Week 2018 and help make Baltimore The City that Codes.

-Volunteers will be matched with a participating Baltimore City Public Schools to teach or assist with an Hour of Code activity.
+Volunteers have been matched with a participating Baltimore City Public Schools to teach or assist with an Hour of Code activity.
 No computer science experience is needed, and you can choose the day and time most convenient for you.

 This city-wide initiative is organized by a collaboration among Code in the Schools, Accenture, Baltimore City Public Schools and Code.org.